Introduction to PostgreSQL Show Databases

 Explanation:

-- In the above statement, we find out all databases whose name start with d using the like operator.
+- In the above statement, we find all databases whose names start with d using the like operator.

 Output:

-Let’s see another situation: suppose we need a database that name ends with e.
+Let’s see another situation: suppose we need a database whose name ends with e.

 Code: